IG Core Portfolio – Income Series F

 1

-Portfolio Overview
+Portfolio overview

-IG Mackenzie Mortgage and Short Term Income Fund is the largest weighted allocation in the portfolio and the largest contributor to performance.
-The fund’s overweight allocation to corporate bonds contributed as corporate bonds outperformed.
+Within fixed income, the IG Mackenzie Mortgage and Short Term Income Fund was the largest weighted allocation in the portfolio and the largest contributor to performance.
+Duration position and corporate-bond exposure contributed to performance.

-Market outlook: Attractive opportunities in Canadian Fixed Income.
+Market outlook: attractive opportunities in Canadian fixed income

-To discuss your investment strategy, speak to your IG Consultant.
+To discuss your investment strategy, speak to your IG Advisor.